Buying a new car vs used: pros and cons

 A new car will be fitted with the make and model's most up-to-date technological features, so if driving with all the latest gadgets is important to you, there is no going past a new vehicle.

-You also get to customise the car to your exact liking including which accessories and extras you'd like to add.
+You also get to customise the car to your exact liking, including which accessories and extras you'd like to add.

-4. More likely to have lower running costs
+More likely to have lower running costs

-Coming straight from the factory, there will be no history or hidden problems or previous owners having made their mark on the vehicle.
+Coming straight from the factory, there will be no history or hidden problems, or previous owners having made their mark on the vehicle.

-5. Cheaper car finance rate
+Cheaper car finance rate

 Cons of buying a new car

-1. Depreciation impacts
+Depreciation impacts

-Aside from the expensive upfront cost, new cars depreciate in value the moment you drive them out of the dealership with some estimates at a whopping 20 per cent.
-After the first few years, the value of your car could drop by half or even two thirds.
+Aside from the expensive upfront cost, new cars depreciate in value the moment you drive them out of the dealership, with some estimates at a whopping 20 per cent.
+After the first few years, the value of your car could drop by half or even two-thirds.

-If money is tight or you're trying to save, the disadvantages of depreciation alone could be enough of a reason to buy a used car instead depending on how long you're planning to keep it.
+If money is tight or you're trying to save, the disadvantages of depreciation alone could be enough of a reason to buy a used car instead, depending on how long you're planning to keep it.

 If you like to upgrade your vehicle every few years or so, buying a used car just a few years old could save you a load of money.
-However, if you're planning on keeping your car for a long time, you're more likely to get value for your money purchasing a new car.
+However, if you're planning on keeping your car for a long time, you're more likely to get value for your money by purchasing a new car.

 Once your warranty runs out, your new car and all its latest parts and technological features could cost more to repair than an older used car.

-3. Availability of stock could mean a longer wait time to drive away
+Availability of stock could mean a longer wait time to drive away

 If you're buying a new car, you might have to wait weeks or even months until you're sitting behind the driver's seat.